All Episodes

 And I saw this and I remembered all the times I have cautioned you to be on the lookout.

-And one of the reasons why Mrs. Clinton is back in the mix is because of gender, and if it isn't Mrs. Clinton, the Democrats are gonna go for an Hispanic because they see what they have pulled off here with Obama.
+And if it isn't Mrs. Clinton, the Democrats are going to go for an Hispanic because they see what they have pulled off here with Obama.

-The first African American president beyond criticism.
+The first African-American president beyond criticism.

 You can't criticize anything.